• Skip to primary navigation

 Fruits and vegetables are an essential part of a healthy diet.
 However, they can be costly.

 Purchase fruits and vegetables when they are in season.
-This guide from United States Agriculture Department is a wonderful resource.
+This guide from the United States Agriculture Department is a wonderful resource.

 Bananas are generally a bargain year-round.

 Frozen fruits and vegetables are a great buy.
-They are picked at their peak and then flash frozen.
+They are picked at their peak and then flash-frozen.
 They are a great alternative to fresh, and you will save money!

 Consider canned fruits and vegetables.
 When purchasing canned fruits, choose those packed in fruit juice or light syrup.
 Look for canned vegetables that are labeled lower sodium.

-10. Prep your own produce
+10. Prep your produce

 Bagged lettuce